By Mike Miller Updated April 8, 2023

-Six Gun Territory in Ocala, Florida, was a very popular attraction in the days before Walt Disney World.
+Six Gun Territory in the Silver Springs area east of Ocala on State Road 40 was a very popular attraction in the days before Walt Disney World.

 The ruins were demolished and removed in 1986, and a shopping center and residential development took their place.